choyon-dev/Modern-Promodoro-Timer/readme.md

-Here’s your `README.md` formatted in the style you requested:

 ```markdown
 # 🍅 Pomodoro Timer
 A modern, responsive **Pomodoro Timer** web application designed to help you stay focused, boost productivity, and efficiently manage your work sessions.